 Guaranteed Issue Rights and Open Enrollment Periods

 Guaranteed issue rights are protections for Medicare enrollees in certain situations.
-These rights prevent insurance companies from denying enrollment in certain Medigap policies when beneficiaries meet specific criteria.
+These rights prevent insurance companies from denying you enrollment in a Medigap plan if you have a pre-existing condition or meet any other potentially disqualifying criteria under normal circumstances.

 To utilize guaranteed issue rights, beneficiaries must abide by MACRA when selecting their plan.
 At this time, only those who got Medicare Part A before January 1, 2020, can sign up for Medicare Supplement Plan F or Medicare Supplement Plan C.

-Like Open Enrollment Periods, guaranteed issue rights, let you enroll in a Medigap plan with no underwriting health questions.
+Like Open Enrollment Periods, guaranteed issue rights let you enroll in a Medigap plan with no Medicare Supplement underwriting questions.
 Those who receive Medicare after January 1, 2020, must abide by MACRA when in an open enrollment period.
 Thus, individuals with Medicare since before January 1, 2020, may enroll in any Medigap plan they wish.

 Annual Guaranteed Issue